trueos/trueos-docs/trueos-handbook/sysadmclient.rst

    accounts, one for each type of session.

 PersonaCrypt uses GELI's ability to split the key into two parts: one being your passphrase, and the other being a key stored on disk.
-Withou t both of these parts, the media cannot be decrypted.
+Without both of these parts, the media cannot be decrypted.
 This means that if somebody steals the key and manages to get your password, it is still  worthless without the system it was paired with.

 .. warning:: USB devices can and do eventually fail.
 Always backup any important files stored on the PersonaCrypt device to another device or system.

-Advanced Mode can be used to initialize a PersonaCrypt device for any created user, **except** for the currently logged in user.
+The "PersonaCrypt" tab can be used to initialize a PersonaCrypt device for any login user, **except** for the currently logged in user.
 In the example shown in
 :numref:`Figure %s: Initialize PersonaCrypt Device <user5>`, a new user, named *dlavigne*, has been created and the entry for that user has been